Time: Sep 27, 2025 09:00 AM Pacific Time (US and Canada)

 In today’s automated world, why bother toiling with hand tools and sawdust?
 In his new book, Gary Rogowski—a master furniture maker in Portland, Oregon—ruminates about lessons he’s learned “at the bench,” and the quest for mastery and creative focus, no matter what your calling.

+Furniture making is a craft and a skill and an antidote to the insanity of the world.
 What if you took the time to learn how to design and build great furniture?
 It would be something done for you but also for the others in your life.
 Learning a craft is life changing.

 Do you have the time and drive for this program but don’t have the money?
 Here’s a thought: get investors.
 Contact Gary at Studio@NorthwestWoodworking.com for information about the innovative Investors Program.